Pakz001/Raylib-Examples/README.md

 How to use these examples :

 Each example in here is a standalone .c file.
 I myself just copy and paste the one I need into notepad++ and save it as a new .c file and it just works.
 You should also be able to save this repo as a zip and unzip it and be able to load each example and run it.

+Possibly a .h file like raymath.h sometimes is not found, this happens with certain examples in the official examples.
+You can copy that .h files from the /src files into the folder with the example that needs it.
+That seemed to have worked for me.